dsterentyev/infortrend_ds_supinfo_ssd_smart/README.md

 ## To use it, you need the following:

-- create and download archive of diagnostic information (using System -> Export System Information command)
+- create and download archive of diagnostic information (using SANWatch/RaidWatch command *System -> Export System Information*)
 - open archive and extract file NNNNN_ssd_NNNNNN-NNNNN.txt (N - numbers)
 - run script supinfo_decoder.php in console, passing this text file througth pipe to STDIN.